ZhongyuanW/SSD_mobilenetv2-with-Focal-loss/README.md

 # SSD_mobilenetv2-with-Focal-loss

- this project is focked from https://github.com/amdegroot/ssd.pytorch.
+ this repo is forked from https://github.com/amdegroot/ssd.pytorch.

 add functions:
 1. implement mobielentv2 for ssd.